myemural/C-Examples/README.md

 - <a href="https://github.com/myemural/C-Examples/tree/master/Examples/A1014">A1014 : İki Tamsayının Toplamı</a>
 - <a href="https://github.com/myemural/C-Examples/tree/master/Examples/A1015">A1015 : getchar Fonksiyonu</a>
 - <a href="https://github.com/myemural/C-Examples/tree/master/Examples/A1016">A1016 : putchar Fonksiyonu</a>
+- <a href="https://github.com/myemural/C-Examples/tree/master/Examples/A1017">A1017 : isalpha Fonksiyonu</a>
+- <a href="https://github.com/myemural/C-Examples/tree/master/Examples/A1018">A1018 : isdigit Fonksiyonu</a>
+- <a href="https://github.com/myemural/C-Examples/tree/master/Examples/A1019">A1019 : islower Fonksiyonu</a>

 # Orta Seviye Örnekler
 -